 Pictures of Our Mini-Donkeys

 The sole purpose of this page is to show off my dear mini-donkeys.
 They were both born in the fall of 2012.
-Chester, the brown one, is 31.5 inches tall at the withers and Meadow, the gray one, is 35.5 inches tall at the withers.
-They are both classified as true miniature donkeys.
+Chester, the brown one, is 31.5 inches tall at the withers and is a true miniature donkey.
+Meadow, the gray one, is about 37 inches tall at the withers and is classified as a small standard.
 These two are my dear friends and companions.
 They love attention, are curious, smart, and just so much fun to live with.
 I love sharing their antics.
 The pictures are in chronological order with the most recent at the top.
 The captions are beneath the photos.

 The mini-donkeys were just running all over the pastures and paddock, braying, kicking and having a good time.
 Here is just a short clip of their antics.
 This was mid-June 2015.

 Last Saturday was a beautiful, sunny February day.
 I was grooming our old Tennessee Walker, Little Man, and had brushes and combs out for the job.
 After combing out his mane, I reached down for a small brush, but it wasn't there.
 A short search revealed Meadow in the paddock with the brush firmly in her teeth.
 But Chester wanted that brush for himself.

 Late May 2017.
 People always make comments about the fly masks, but they make the donkeys so much more comfortable!
 They gladly wear them.

 May 2017.
 The donkeys enjoying a sunny spring afternoon in the paddock.